ghas-lab-templates/exercises/module-3.md

 </details>

-4. **Question :** Can you create a custom campaign for all the open vulnerabilities of severity `critical` and has `Autofix Suggestions` ?
+**Challenge:** Can you create a custom campaign for all the open vulnerabilities of severity `critical` and has `Autofix Suggestions`?

  <details>
   <summary> Solution </summary>